-If your child has a condition on the autism spectrum, you likely have many worries about their future.
+If your child has been diagnosed with ASD you likely have many worries about their future.
 Questions about whether they will be able to have a normal life, develop friendships, be emotionally stable, and achieve career success have likely crossed your mind.
-Unfortunately, you probably also faced the reality that there are not many options for treatment.
+Unfortunately, you have probably also faced the reality that there are not many options for treatment.
 The impact of living with autism is significant and you may already have tried all the available options available to you.
 You are not alone.
 Neurofeedback is an emerging treatment for autism that is providing parents new hope for their child’s future.

 EEG studies have shown more than one brain pattern associated with Autism.
 Some individuals show excessive theta activity, primarily in the right posterior regions.
 These areas are associated with inattention, impulsivity, and hyperarousal.
 Another pattern is overarousal in posterior sights, which tends to be associated with obsessions and overfocusing.
 Additionally, some individuals’ show that the brain’s ability to communicate between certain regions may be diminished.
-Because there are different patterns associated with autism, it is integral to have an initial assessment which includes the brain mini-map prior to training, so you know which pattern is evident and therefore understand what the treatment will target.
+Because there are different patterns associated with autism, it is integral to have an initial assessment which includes a QEEG (brain map) prior to training, so you know which pattern is evident and therefore understand what the treatment will target.

 When using Neurofeedback to treat any Autism spectrum disorders, we are targeting parts of the brain that develop early in a child’s development.
 This type of training tends to occur more in the posterior areas of the brain and take a longer duration for noticeable effects.
 Common feedback we hear is initial improvements in a person’s attention with treatment, followed by improvements in academic performance, social skills, and speech.
 We also see decreases in autistic behaviours occur gradually across the treatment duration.